Does a logo design rationale need to be obvious?

 The Montblanc star mark was created in 1913 when it became the logo and trademark and all writing instruments created would carry the rounded star mark.
 The shape represents the snow-covered peak of the highest mountain in Europe, Mont Blanc.

 Obvious?
 Not at all unless you are a logo history geek (jokes).
-My point is that there are many iconic logo designs that appear to have no meaning at all or the meaning is not entirely obvious.
+My point is that there are many iconic logo designs that appear to have no meaning at all or the meaning is not overtly obvious.

 It’s risky business to look at a logo in isolation and it needs to be looked at as a brand… in context, how it is used, applied etc as the interaction with a logo is only a small proportion of the brand experience.
-Unless the ambiguity of the logo mark risks it being memorable or identifiable then I don’t think that a logo’s meaning or rationale needs to be overtly obvious.
+Unless the ambiguity of the logo mark risks it being memorable or identifiable then I don’t think that a logo’s meaning or rationale needs to be obvious.